 - Spices: I use nutritional yeast, smoked paprika, chili powder, garlic powder, salt and pepper.
 This combo of spices creates a tasty burger that still has a neutral flavor, making it extremely versatile.
 You can use any spice combos you like!

-How to Make Plant-based Hamburgers: Instructions and Video Tutorial
+How to Make Plant-based Hamburgers

 Step 1: Prep Ingredients

 This recipe is easiest to make with leftover cooked rice and sweet potato.
-The preparation time assumes these two ingredients are cooked.
+The preparation time assumes these two ingredients are already cooked.

-I use canned beans for this recipe, so they need to be drained and rinsed.
+I also use canned beans for this recipe, so they need to be drained and rinsed.
 You could also use home-cooked black beans if you have some on hand.

-Roughly chop ½ C onion and 1 C mushroom.
+Roughly chop onion and mushroom.

 Step 2: Prepare Burgers